kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/treks-and-other-activities/2019-11-10-mt-kilimanjaro-treks.md

   intro:
-    - paragraph: "At  5,896m Mt.Kilimanjaro, Africa’s highest mountain and one of the continent’s magnificient sights.
+    - paragraph: "At  5,896 m Mt.Kilimanjaro, Africa’s highest mountain and one of the continent’s magnificent sights.
 It’s located near Moshi town and is a protected area carefully regulated for climbers to enjoy the trekking and hiking.
 Since the high altitudes are full of snow caps and ice on its peak with a crater in it.
 It has three main volcanic peaks including Kibo, Mawenzi, and Shira.
 It’s a mystery wreathed in clouds meaning Mountain of Light, Mount of Greatness or Mountain of Caravans. "

     - paragraph: "In the lower slopes much of it is cultivated main purpose for subsistence and cash sale.
 The farmland includes coffee, banana, cassava and maize crop.
 Without forgetting that there is also existence of national park, including the fact that outside the national park there is subdivisions of small plots.
 Once inside the park there is thick lowland forest that breaks into alpine meadows once the air begins to thin."
     - paragraph: "Mount Kilimanjaro national park has these kinds of animals like giraffes, warthogs, water buffalo, Colobus monkeys, blue monkeys, bush buck and did dik, many many birds around.
 Abit of luck to spot elephants and hyenas."